Newbury literally created his own artistic place that’s simultaneously familiar and unclassifiable.

 The film is an incredible statement of friendship, and one of the most inspired depictions of the creative process.

-All invasion stories are allegorical, which makes this pair of movies a perfect vehicle to debut what I hope will be a fun, immersive series of essays and considerations.
+All invasion stories are allegorical, which makes this pair of movies a perfect vehicle to debut this series of essays.